 The three-mile trail to the lake through the Tongass National Forest is considered moderate.
 It’s relatively flat with some gentle hills, but the wet and muddy conditions make it slippery and potentially treacherous.
 The rainforest is blanketed in spongy green moss, creating a magical, fairytale look.
 Bulky specialized rain gear was needed – jacket, pants, and boots, making the trek somewhat cumbersome, but we were rewarded for our efforts when we reached the stunning panorama of Eva Lake.
 Magenta asters grow wild at the shoreline and forested hills form a dramatic backdrop.
 The lake is flush with salmon and trout, making it a possible place for viewing bears in the distance.

-Bordered on the outside coast by the Gulf of Alaska, Chatham Straight is a narrow passage separating Baranof Island and Chichagof Island.
+Bordered on the outside coast by the Gulf of Alaska, Chatham Strait is a narrow passage separating Baranof Island and Chichagof Island.
 With a little luck, cruising through the channel will be one of the most exhilarating experiences, not just in Alaska, but in the world.
 Sightings of the mammoth humpback whales are frequently reported in the strait and so it was for us.
 We felt Westward’s captain slowing our small ship, so everyone clambered out onto the deck.
-We were surrounded by dozens of whales, lunge diving, breaching, sprouting water, and other acrobatics leaving colossal plops of water on the otherwise still sea.
+We were surrounded by dozens of whales, lunge diving, breaching, spouting water, and other acrobatics leaving colossal plops of water on the otherwise still sea.
 We stood frozen in our spots, cameras clicking and faces beaming, speechless at the privilege of observing nature’s magnificent display.
-The demostration went on for an hour or so, and it seemed like they were deliberatively putting on a performance for the visiting humans, but of course that can’t be true….. right?
-The experience was incredible; one of those surreal memories that stays with you long after the original display is over.
+The demonstration went on for an hour or so, and it seemed like they were deliberatively putting on a performance for the visiting humans, but of course, that can’t be true….. right?
+The experience was incredible; one of those surreal memories that stay with you long after the original display is over.

 Baranof Lake and Warm Springs